Bahá’í World/Volume 20/Aura María Bernal De Sánchez

-AURA MARtA BERNAL DE SANCHEZ
+AURA MARÍA BERNAL DE SÁNCHEZ

 1899—1986

-received very strict religious education.
+Aura María Bernal was born in Bogotá, Colombia, on 18 June 1899.
+For 12 years she was in the school of a Catholic Convent and received very strict religious education.
 She studied nursing, along with her sister Juanita Bernal, and worked as a nurse and midwife.

-such as Theosophy and the Rosicrucian school.
-In 1942, at a theosophical meeting, a German Bahá’í with Canadian citizenship had the opportunity to speak about the Faith.
-At the end of the talk, Mr. Sénchez invited the man to his home.
-From that point, they had weekly meetings to talk about different aspects of the Faith.
-During one of these, Mr. Sénohez received as a gift the book Bahá’u’lláh and the New Era, the only Bahá’í book published in Spanish at that time.
-Aura began to read the book systematically and to ask questions at the talks every week.
 In 1942, Aura became the first Colombian to accept the Faith.
-When she made her decision, in order to celebrate it, she prepared and offered a sabajo’n, a Colombian drink with some liquor.
-Her teacher, smiling, accepted the cup, and then said: “Mrs. Amita, this was our last drink.
+When she made her decision, in order to celebrate it, she prepared and offered a sabajón, a Colombian drink with some liquor.
+Her teacher, smiling, accepted the cup, and then said: “Mrs. Aurita, this was our last drink.
 There is a law for the Bahá’ís which forbids alcoholic drinks.”
 She replied that normally she did not drink this type of drink but with it she had wanted to demonstrate that she was celebrating a special event.
 She said she naturally accepted and would follow this law.
-Mr. Sénchez came into the Faith some months after her.
+Mr. Sánchez came into the Faith some months after her.

 Previously, Aura had joined her husband in activities with various associations but she had never made a personal commitment to any of them.
 When she officially became a Bahá’í, many people were surprised and made fun of the Faith in front of her.
 But being the only Colombian Bahá’í did not worry her; she shared the Teachings with everyone around her.
-Thus, the number of Bahá’ís soon increased, and Aurita was elected to the first Local Spiritual Assembly of Bogota, which was also the first in the country.
+Thus, the number of Bahá’ís soon increased, and Aurita was elected to the first Local Spiritual Assembly of Bogotá, which was also the first in the country.
 Several of her friends also became fundamental pillars in the development of the Faith.

 From the first moment of her life as a Bahá’í, her orientation and guidance were the Sacred Teachings, her behaviour exemplified simplicity, humility, and determined collaboration, both within and outside the

-Aura Maria Berna] de Sdnchez
+Aura María Berna] de Sánchez

 community.
 Parallel to teaching the Faith, she devoted her best efforts to the education of her two children, giving them the responsibility of demonstrating “a model of Bahá’í life.”

-During the 19508, she travelled with her daughter to different places in the country, such as to the departments of Santander and La Guajira, to expand her beloved Cause.
+During the 1950s, she travelled with her daughter to different places in the country, such as to the departments of Santander and La Guajira, to expand her beloved Cause.
 By 1960, she had moved to Manizales with the purpose of establishing a Local Assembly there, to help achieve the desired goal to elect the first National Spiritual Assembly of Colombia at Riḍván 1961.
 Her efforts were positively rewarded.

 Until the last moment of her life, she counselled her family to be firm and constant,